oracle/oracle-database-operator/docs/oraclerestart/provisioning/provisioning_oracle_restart_multiple_diskgroups_with_redundancy.md

   * Software location on the worker nodes is specified by `hostSwLocation`.
 The GI HOME and the RDBMS HOME in the Oracle Restart Pod will be mounted using this location on the worker node

 ### In this example,
-  * Oracle Restart Database Slim Image `dbocir/oracle/database-orestart:19.3.0-slim` is used and it is built using files from [GitHub location](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters#building-oracle-rac-database-container-slim-image).
+  * Oracle Restart Database Slim Image `dbocir/oracle/database-orestart:19.3.0-slim` is used.
+It is built using files from the [GitHub location](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters#building-oracle-rac-database-container-slim-image).
 Default image created using files from this project is `localhost/oracle/database-rac:19.3.0-slim`.
-You need to tag it with name you want.
+Tag it with the name you want.
 You can also push the image to your container repository
   * When you are building the image yourself, update the image value in the `oraclerestart_prov_multiple_diskgroups_with_redundancy.yaml` file to point to the container image you have built.
 The ASM diskgroup is configured using `asmDiskGroupDetails` in the YAML file.
 The disks specified in `asmDiskGroupDetails` are used for Oracle ASM Storage-
 ```text